 Under the new ISO 17100 standard, translation companies must gather client feedback, appropriately manage post-delivery modifications, handle claims, and assess client satisfaction after completing translations.
 Certified translation services are also required to archive completed translation jobs.

-The ISO 17100 standard is meant to ensure that translation services are practicing utmost quality assurance.
+The ISO 17100 standard is meant to ensure translation services are practicing best quality assurance.
 If you have more questions, don’t hesitate to ask a certified translation service about the ISO 17100 process.

 ISO 17100 Certification Matters